Java Script ES6

 As you see, the arrow function seems very handy , readable and clean!
 We don’t need to use ES5 anymore.

-Also, you can use Arrow function with map
+Also, you can use Arrow function with map, filter, and reduce built-in functions.

 //ES5